Nefro-stack/self-hosted-n8n-hostinger/README.md

 3. Click **Create workflow** in the top right.
 4. Click the **three dots (menu)** in the top right of the canvas.
 5. Select **Import from file** and upload the downloaded JSON.
-6. Set your credentials for the nodes (databases, APIs, Slack) and toggle the workflow to **Active**.
+6. Set your API credentials for the nodes (Meta, OpenAI/Gemini, Email providers) and toggle the workflow to **Active**.

 ---